The Thesaurus Linguae Latinae and Other Dictionaries

 Columbia University LaTeX Dissertation Template: I learned how to use LaTeX in undergraduate math classes, and I prefer it to Microsoft Word and other word processors.
 Since Columbia (and most universities) have specific requirements about the formatting of dissertations, I had to tweak my regular template to account for (e.g.) spacing in footnotes and numbering conventions.
 If you’re interested in using LaTeX to write your dissertation, you may find the template at the above link helpful.

-“How to Write a Paper for Contemporary Civilization”: After two years of teaching in Columbia’s Core Curriculum as a graduate student, I found that students shared common difficulties in writing argumentative essays.
-I decided to write up some advice that had proven helpful to my students in CC.
-Although I had CC in mind as I wrote this document, I imagine that my suggestions are applicable to courses in a wide range of humanities disciplines: certainly classics and philosophy, but even literature (for those of you in LitHum).
+“How to Write a Paper for Contemporary Civilization”: While a graduate student at Columbia, I wrote up some advice that had proven helpful to my students in Contemporary Civilization.
+Although I had that particular class in mind as I wrote this document, I imagine that my suggestions are applicable to courses in a wide range of humanities disciplines: certainly classics and philosophy, but even literature.

 Linux Libertine Font: Writing papers for publication or even for classics coursework often involves typing unusual characters (for example, polytonic Greek), and some fonts render these characters improperly.
 I’ve found a number of fonts that both render Greek very well and also look nice generally.
 I often use Linux Libertine.
 Gentium is a solid alternative.
 So is Cardo.